 This program has a highly experimental and practical approach.
 All academic staff teaching our courses are active researchers within the various research groups at the Department of Computer Science, and thus courses will be based on and related to the ongoing research activities at the department.

 Most courses are intensive and project oriented.
 During lectures, theoretical aspects of computer science will be presented and examined.
 In colloquiums, students are expected to take active part in discussions, presenting their own thoughts and solutions.
-Each course requires that compulsory assignments are approved for access to the exam (both individual and group assignments depending on the course).
+Each course requires that compulsory assignments be approved for access to the exam (both individual and group assignments depending on the course).
 Evaluations may consist of both oral presentations and written reports depending on the specific course and nature of the assignment.
-The compulsory assignments are intended promote practical skills in designing, building and maintaining computer systems.
-We expect our students to take an active part in their education by being present, engaged and critical.
-We also see it as important that our students engage in and contribute to the social learning environment on campus, and emphasize the importance of cooperative learning.
+The compulsory assignments are intended promote practical skills in designing, building, and maintaining computer systems.
+We expect our students to take an active part in their education by being present, engaged, and critical.
+We also see it as important that our students engage in and contribute to the social learning environment on campus and emphasize the importance of cooperative learning.

 The program is intensive, and students must expect to spend more than 40 h/week including lectures, colloquiums, computer laboratory work, and self-study.
 Completion of the program requires motivation and targeted work effort by dedicated students.